GoppeltM/WorkItOut-game/docs/rulesheetL1-english.md

 1. Collect all time units in global pot
 1. Set 50 time units as project pot
 1. Give the first player his 5 work chips
-4. Prepare request stack
+1. Prepare request stack
-1. Start the first round
+1. Put two coins (or similar) on round marker and step marker.
+  Move each of them forward while progressing

 # Goal
 Earn as many project pot time units after 25 rounds as possible.